Xidomas/Interneto-Technologijos-darbas/README.md

 - Characters - Fetches the list of characters & staff members of the anime/manga.
 (String Array Max 20)

-- Reviews - String Array - Reviews written by users.
+- Reviews - Reviews written by users.
 (String Array Max 15)

 - Recomendation - Recommendations and their weightage made by users.
 (String Array Max 5)